 One unique feature of the Colonial is its architectural style.
 Built between the Art Deco and Art Nouveau periods of design, the Colonial is one of only a handful of remaining Egyptian Revival theaters standing in the world today.
 When first built, however, the theater did not have any identifying Egyptian features on its facade, but rather a Victorian Baroque plasterwork.
 Due to exposure and the elements, the plasterwork has since disintegrated, leaving the Colonial a bit sparse looking.

 Other beautiful and historic cinemas and theaters in New Hampshire include The Rialto in Lancaster, Concord’s Capital Center for the Performing Arts, the Claremont Opera House, The Strand in Dover and the Ioka in Exeter.
-Explore all of New Hampshire’s Movie Theatres by Clicking the map below.
+Explore all of New Hampshire’s Movie Theatres.